Medically reviewed by Drugs.com. Last updated on Jun 6, 2023.

 A food allergy

 is an immune system reaction to a food.
 A food allergen is an ingredient or chemical in a food that causes your immune system to react.
 Allergic reactions happen when your immune system fights too strongly against an allergen and causes you to get sick.
 Allergic reactions can happen within minutes to several hours after you eat, touch, or smell the food.
 You can also have a second reaction up to 8 hours later.
-The most common food allergies are nuts, eggs, fish, shellfish, fruits, vegetables, milk, soy, and wheat.

 Common signs and symptoms: